SAP-samples/cf-routing-samples/README.md

 ## Description

+The SAP Business Technology Platform (BTP) provides a runtime environment for running your applications at scale.

-This repository contains samples for CloudFoundry related to routing topics.
+This repository contains samples for applications running on the Cloud Foundry runtime for SAP BTP, related to routing topics.

+In order to leverage more advance features of the routing stack of the Cloud Foundry runtime for SAP BTP, such as full support for HTTP/2, your apps need to add support.

 The following samples are available in the respective subdirectories: